oskarth/praxis/README.md

 - REST API in Clojure with BA
 - Dashboard in Clojurescript

+Break down small problems, like hosting web-server etc?
+Just to make it more mini.
+Routes or w/e.
+Don't know.

 ## Log

 *September 28, 2015.
 RPN Calculator in Clojure.
 Took too long, several attempts